 Devolved Responsibility for parts of the validation process

-QQI may devolve some responsibility for arranging the independent evaluation report to a provider applying for programme validation.
+QQI may devolve some responsibility for arranging the independent evaluation report to a provider applying for new programme validation.

 Additional Resources for Programmes of Higher Education and Training

 Please refer to the following documents in order to ensure that any new programme conforms to policy.